-This section describes how to download the application image, ASDM software, a configuration file, or any other file that needs to be downloaded to Flash memory.
-To download a file to the running or startup configuration, see the "Downloading a File to the Startup or Running Configuration" section on page 43-4.
+This section describes how to download the application image, ASDM software, a configuration file, or any other file that needs to be downloaded to flash memory.
+To download a file to the running or startup configuration, see the "Downloading a File to the Startup or Running Configuration" section on page 76-4.

-For information about installing the Cisco SSL VPN client, see the "Installing the AnyConnect Client" section on page 40-2.
+For information about installing the Cisco SSL VPN client, see the Cisco AnyConnect VPN Client Administrator Guide.
 For information about installing Cisco Secure Desktop on the security appliance, see the Cisco Secure Desktop Configuration Guide for Cisco ASA 5500 Series Administrators.

-To configure the security appliance to use a specific application image or ASDM image if you have more than one installed, or have installed them in external Flash memory see the "Configuring the Application Image and ASDM Image to Boot" section on page 43-5.
+To configure the adaptive security appliance to use a specific application image or ASDM image if you have more than one installed, or have installed them in external flash memory, see the "Configuring the Application Image and ASDM Image to Boot" section on page 76-5.